Audiveris/audiveris/README.md

 As opposed to Audiveris [earlier generation][6], which was a stand-alone OMR application composed of an engine and a (limited) user interface, this repository is focused on the OMR engine.

-The internals of OMR engine are made publicly available, either directly by XML-based ".omr" project files or via the Java API of this software.
+The internals of the OMR engine are made publicly available, either directly by XML-based ".omr" project files or via the Java API of this software.

 The engine can directly export data using [MusicXML][8] 3.0 format, via an integrated exporter.